epan-utbm/topological_navigation/README.md

 For that it needs to find links (i.e. costs) between the waypoints.
 In other words, is there any obstacles between two waypoints?

-To do so you can use the algorithm you want by passing it name in the following line(66) :
+To do so you can use the algorithm you want by passing it name in the following line :

 ```c
     private_nh.param<string>("path_planning", path_planning, "Bresenham");